andrewbaxter/nix-disksetup/readme.md

 ### Private-image additional decryption

 When using private-image mode an additional file can be decrypted by the key.
 This file could contain credentials or other non-dynamic private data.
-The file is [age](https://github.com/C2SP/C2SP/blob/main/age.md) passphrase-encrypted (symmetric).
+The file is PGP passphrase-encrypted (symmetric).

 1. Create the file you want to place in the image, like `decrypt.txt`

-2. Encrypt it with `rage --encrypt --passphrase -o decrypt.age decrypt.txt < disk.plaintext`
+2. Encrypt it with `rage --encrypt --passphrase -o decrypt.age decrypt.txt < diskkey.plaintext`

 3. Pass an additional `--decrypt decrypt.age` argument to `volumesetup`